 Today’s nipple shields are made of thin and very soft silicone.
-This type of nipple shields fits over the breast and, if the baby is held properly, does not interfere with milk production.
+This type of nipple shield fits over the breast and, if the baby is held properly, does not interfere with milk production.

 Are they all the same?

 No, they are not.
 The most effective brands differ in size.
-The sizes allow to avoid that the nipple suffers during its use.
+The sizes prevent the nipple from suffering during its use.
 If the nipple shield is small for the nipple, it will rub against the wall of the cap, causing pain and wounds.
 Conversely, if the nipple shield is too large, it will injure and irritate the areola.